jongdeokjang/hackathon.prompt/README.md

 # hackathon.prompt
-It has Jason Format File to support hackathon.
+It has Json Format File to support hackathon.